Metro Detroit: Economy

 Firms in the region pursue emerging technologies including biotechnology, nanotechnology, information technology, and hydrogen fuel cell development.

 Metro Detroit is one of the leading health care economies in the U.S., according to a 2003 study measuring health care industry components, with the region's hospital sector ranked fourth in the nation.

 Casino gaming plays an important economic role, with Detroit the largest US city to offer casino resort hotels.
 Caesars Windsor, Canada's largest, complements the MGM Grand Detroit, MotorCity Casino, and Hollywood Casino in the city.
 The casino hotels contribute significant tax revenue along with thousands of jobs for residents.
 Gaming revenues have grown steadily, with Detroit ranked as the fifth-largest gambling market in the United States for 2007.
 When Casino Windsor is included, Detroit's gambling market ranks either third or fourth.

 There are about four thousand factories in the area.
 The domestic auto industry is primarily headquartered in Metro Detroit.
 The area is an important source of engineering job opportunities.
 A rise in automated manufacturing using robotic technology has created related industries in the area.

-A 2004 Border Transportation Partnership study showed that 150,000 jobs in the Detroit–Windsor region and $13 billion in annual production depend on the city's international border crossing.
+Detroit is a major U.S. port with an extensive toll-free expressway system.
+A 2004 Border Transportation Partnership study showed that 150,000 jobs in the Detroit-Windsor region and $13 billion in annual production depend on Detroit's international border crossing.

 In addition to property taxes, residents of the City of Detroit pay an income tax rate of 2.50%.

 Detroit automakers and local manufacturers have made significant restructurings in response to market competition.
 GM made its initial public offering (IPO) of stock in 2010, after bankruptcy, bailout, and restructuring by the federal government.
 Domestic automakers reported significant profits in 2010, interpreted by some analysts as the beginning of an industry rebound and an economic recovery for the Detroit area.